 Sen. Bob Casey reveals prostate cancer diagnosis, expects to make full recovery

-WASHINGTON (KDKA) - Pennsylvania Senator Bob Casey announced this morning that last month he was diagnosed with prostate cancer.
+WASHINGTON (KDKA) - Pennsylvania Senator Bob Casey announced Thursday morning that last month he was diagnosed with prostate cancer.

 In a statement, Senator Casey revealed the diagnosis.